Isaac-Ndirangu-Muturi-749/alx-airbnb-database/normalization.md

-To achieve Third Normal Form (3NF) in your database design, follow these key steps:
+To achieve Third Normal Form (3NF) in the database design:

 ### 1. **First Normal Form (1NF)**:
    - **Eliminate Duplicate Columns**: Each column in a table should contain atomic values, meaning no lists or repeating groups.